 Adrian Coburn writes music.
-She is 38.
+She was born in 1982.
 She was friends with Lee Evans in New Hampshire, and studied with an Ann whose teacher’s teacher’s teacher… etc. was Beethoven.
 Then she went to Stanford.
 There she learned from Adam Gilbert.
 Then she got a graduate degree in composition in Texas.

 Her grandfather liked Luigi Nono and Bruno Maderna and played them for the cows in the barn to help them give milk.
 Her favorite record growing up was the 2001: A Space Odyssey Soundtrack